A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Image-attributes-e6d3.md

 <img src="cute.jpg" alt="A cute puppy and kitten">
 ```

-In the example above the `src="cute.jpg"` and `alt="A cute puppy and kitten` are two attributes of the img tag.
+In the example above the `src="cute.jpg"` and `alt="A cute puppy and kitten"` are two attributes of the img tag.

 ## The src attribute